wmay/euc-safety/_guides/hands.md

 Broken wrists often result when riders fall forward and catch themselves with their hands-- a common injury for riders without safety gear.
 Experienced riders often consider wrist guards to be a requirement for riding.
-Skateboard-style wrist guards provide good protection against these injuries.
+Skate-style wrist guards provide good protection against these injuries.

 After wrist injuries, the most common hand injury is scratching up fingers due to abrasion with asphalt.
 This becomes more important at higher speeds.
 To